vmleon/learning-library/analytics-library/sailgp/oac-provisioning/oac-provisioning.md

    - **OCI Native users**: represent users like you, or applications that can perform operations on OCI native services.
    - **OCI Federated Users** with Identity Cloud Service (IDCS).
 IDCS is an Identity Provider included with Oracle Cloud to manage Identity services beyond basic users, groups and roles capabilities.
 For example, OAuth2.0, Multi Factor Authentication, etc.

-   > NOTE: OAC requires a Federated user.
+   > NOTE: Oracle Analytics Cloud (OAC) requires a Federated user.

 2. Go to **Profile** on the top-right corner and make sure your user has the name **oracleidentitycloudservice/** appended before your email, like in the picture: